Aticks Ypachay: Diaguita-Kakán identity in the Limarí Valley, Chile, through ancestral pottery.

 Diaguita-Kakán pottery vessels, Am1939,08.10, Am1939,08.2, Am1939,08.11, Photo: Lasta Anku Association. © The Trustees of the British Museum.

-Articulating the Indigenous association based in Combarbalá, Limarí, Chile, and the collections of the British Museum, the project is intended as a bridge where the Diaguita-Kakán bring their knowledge, traditions, and expertise in pottery-making into the Museum.
-As a result, the collaborative documentation and study create insightful ideas into Diaguita’s material culture, its oral traditions, and its contemporary presence in today’s Chile.
+Furthermore, by articulating the Indigenous association based in Combarbalá, Limarí, Chile, and the collections of the British Museum, the project is a bridge where the Diaguita-Kakán bring their knowledge, traditions, and expertise in pottery-making into the Museum.
+As a result, the collaborative documentation and study created insightful ideas into Diaguita’s material culture, its oral traditions, and its contemporary presence in today’s Chile.

-By means of a collaboration with the Lasta Anku Educational Association, this project will further produce pedagogical material for Diaguita-Kakán teachers to use in schools, centred around the relevance of local sources of raw material for pottery production, the changes in its use across time, and their journey to the British Museum through the collection.
-This project, then, explores the symbolic meaning of pottery and its makings in the past and present.
-These outputs will contribute to highlighting the role that ancestral ceramics have in visualising and strengthening the territorial struggles of Diaguita-Kakán communities in the face of climate change and increasing extractive activities in the Limarí Valley.
+With this collaboration with the Lasta Anku Educational Association, the project will produce pedagogical material for Diaguita-Kakán teachers to use in schools, centred around the relevance of local sources of raw material for pottery production, the changes in its use across time, and their journey to the British Museum through the collection.
+Aticks Ypachay, then, explores the symbolic meaning of pottery and its makings in the past and present with a special focus on natural resources.
+These outputs, likewise, will contribute to highlighting the role that ancestral ceramics have in visualising and strengthening the territorial struggles of Diaguita-Kakán communities in the face of climate change and increasing extractive activities in the Limarí Valley.

 Photos from the Lasta Anku Seminar II “From Museums to a Live Peoples: Heritage.
 Identity and Human Rights [De los museos al Pueblo Vivo: Patrimonio, Identidad y DDHH].
 Monte Patria, Limarí, Coquimbo.
 June 30 – July 1, 2023.
 From left to right: Jenifer Araya Flores, Vicente Alfaro Norton, Alexis Escobar Muñoz and Katherine Galleguillos Zepeda.
 First time photos of the Cruz Montt collection at the British Museum were shared with communities.